-Our new environment which allows use to grow a whole new load of crops!
-We’re documenting the transformations through the seasons and sharing our achievements and failures on the blog!
+Our completely new environment which allows use to grow a whole new load of crops!
+We’re documenting the transformations through the seasons and sharing our progress on the blog!

 The May Day Fayre is our busiest time of the year!
-Every spring we rent a stall at the May bank holiday fete where we sell a variety of homegrown plants that are grown from seed and hardened off in the great British weather.
+Every spring we rent a stall at the May bank holiday fete where we sell a variety of plants that are grown from seed and hardened off in the great British weather.
 Sharon’s been running this show for a decade now!
-If you are local to us and are interested in ordering larger quantities in advance, please use our Contact Us page.

 - 2019 Growing: Chilli and Sweet Pepper ReviewT’was a hot summer here in the south of England, and our first with the new polytunnel We couldn’t wait to see how our chilli peppers would grow in comparison to previous years being grown in the ground in the old greenhouse.
-This year we grew chillies in there, as well as in pots and … Continue reading 2019 Growing: Chilli and Sweet Pepper Review
+This year we grew chillies in there, as well as in pots, and … Continue reading 2019 Growing: Chilli and Sweet Pepper Review

 - Growing Summer Hanging BasketsWe’re sharing our experience from start to finish including which plants we used, compost, fertiliser and a review of the whole process.
 Including failures!